Grab my ideas for the Best Mother’s Day Ever Luncheon Ideas!

 Mother’s Day will be here soon and childhood memories are flooding my mind, so I decided to host a Best Mother’s Day Ever Luncheon.
 You know how much I love a good party!

-My Mom (since I wrote this, mom graduated to heaven.
+My Mom (update: since I wrote this, mom graduated to heaven.
 I almost cry when I read this.)

 My Mom is a Twin!